KensakuASAHI/ConsoleApp/readme.md

 ## Requirement

 Visual Studio 2010 or later.
-If you use Visual Studio 2015 or later, you must install Desktop application development tool with C++ (Windows 10 SDK).
+If you use Visual Studio 2015 or later, you must install the Desktop application development tool with C++ (Windows 10 SDK).

 ## Usage